 Applications of Resonant Converters

 Reducing the size of a power converter, while maintaining high efficiency, has always been a challenge in the field of power electronics.
 Recent developments in power semiconductor technology have made it possible to increase the switching frequency of power converters to achieve high power density.
-But high frequency switching inevitably increases switching loss which degrades the converter efficiency.
+But high-frequency switching inevitably increases switching loss which degrades the converter efficiency.
 Here comes the resonant converters with their inherent property of soft-switching like zero voltage switching (ZVS) and zero current switching (ZCS).
-These switching techniques reduce the switching loss significantly and thus enables both compact design and efficient operation.
-This has greatly motivated us to work towards design, development and fabrication of cutting-edge resonant mode power conversion systems (converter topologies and control techniques) for the following applications:
+These switching techniques reduce the switching loss significantly and thus enable both compact design and efficient operation.
+This has greatly motivated us to work towards the design, development, and fabrication of cutting-edge resonant mode power conversion systems (converter topologies and control techniques) for the following applications:

 Power Management ICs

 Power management ICs (PMICs) are used everywhere in our day-to-day applications starting from tiny blue-tooth headphones to big servers in data centers.
-Most of state-of-the-art PMIC products employ buck, boost or buck-boost converters, switched in the range of 1-5 MHz, where passives (inductors and capacitors) are used as external components.
-Limitations of this approach are two folds.
-Firstly, conventional converters operating at a few MHz cannot fulfill the ultimate dream of developing "power system on chip (PwrSOC)" which will not require any external component.
+State-of-the-art PMIC products employ buck, boost, or buck-boost converters, switched in the range of 1-5 MHz, where passives (inductors and capacitors) are used as external components.
+The limitations of this approach are twofold.
+Firstly, conventional converters operating at a few MHz cannot fulfill the ultimate dream of developing a "power system on chip (PwrSOC)" which will not require any external component.
 Secondly, ever-evolving application demands like high voltage step-down ratio point-of-load (POL) converters cannot be met by traditional power converter topologies.
 To address these limitations, we are working on different topologies and associated control techniques and also exploring various passive integration approaches.
 The following are a few power management application areas which we are currently focusing on:

 DST INSPIRE Faculty Research Grant